mattermost/docs/source/onboard/migrating-to-mattermost.rst

 **2. Generate a Slack import**

-The first step is to generate a Slack export: https://slack.com/help/articles/201658943-Export-your-workspace-data.
+The first step is to generate a `Slack export <https://slack.com/help/articles/201658943-Export-your-workspace-data>`_.

 Next, follow these steps to create a bot token: